DevOpsPlayground/Hands-on-with-Selenium-Auto-Scaling-using-Docker-and-Zalenium/README.md

 2. Change directory to your 'myProject' folder:
 `cd myProject`

-3. We now want to clone the DevOps Playground repository into our new folder.
+3. We now want to clone the DevOps Playground repository into our new folder within our ssh session.
 Perform the following:
 `git clone https://github.com/ecsdigital/devopsplayground-edi-8-zalenium.git`

 4. You now want to change directory into the devopsplayground repository you just cloned.